OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
-No JavaScript is required!
-This technique leverages CSS gradients and the `clip-path` property for a smooth and visually appealing effect.
-We'll be using standard CSS3 properties, no frameworks like Tailwind are necessary for this example.
+No JavaScript required!
+This uses techniques applicable to both standard CSS and Tailwind CSS (though the example is in standard CSS for broader applicability).

 **Description of the Styling:**

-The circular progress bar is created using a single `div` element.
-We style this `div` to be a circle using `border-radius: 50%`.
-A `linear-gradient` is used to create a colored arc representing the progress.
-The `clip-path` property, combined with a rotated `conic-gradient`, masks the gradient to reveal only the desired portion of the circle, simulating the progress.
-We use variables for easy customization of the progress percentage and colors.
+This technique leverages the `clip-path` property along with a rotated circle to create the visual effect of a progress bar.
+A background circle represents the full circle, and a foreground circle, clipped using `clip-path`, represents the filled portion.
+Rotating the foreground circle allows us to animate the progress.
+The percentage is controlled by a CSS variable, making it easily adjustable.

 **Full Code:**